JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ```

 Here, the first dataset (upper left) is a frequent situation that we encounter in data science: `x` and `y` are correlated with added random noise.
-The second dataset (upper right), we see a perfect correlation except for an outlier in the second to last observation.
+In the second dataset (upper right), we see a perfect correlation except for an outlier in the second to last observation.
 For the third dataset (lower left), the relationship is non-linear.
 Finally, for the fourth dataset (lower right) there isn't any relationship except by an outlier observation.

-Anscombe Quartet tells us that sometimes **descriptive statistics can fool us** and we should rely also on **visualizations** to analyze our data.
+The Anscombe Quartet tells us that sometimes **descriptive statistics can fool us** and we should rely also on **visualizations** to analyze our data.